Discrete Fracture Network Multiapp

 Well spacing100 m

-Figure 2: Production temperature of fracture-flow validation problem as simulated with FALCON is in good agreement with analytical solution by Gringarten.
+Figure 3: Production temperature of fracture-flow validation problem as simulated with FALCON is in good agreement with analytical solution by Gringarten for finite and infinitely spaced fractures.
+The legend gives the fracture half width spacing.

 References